mobify/chai-custom-assertions/README.md

 ## New Assertion Methods

 The plugin extends Chai by adding the following methods.
-Feel free to use either the 'assert' or 'expect' styles.
+Feel free to use either the `assert` or `expect` styles.

-(Note: since Chai's API supports only the 'expect' style, we implemented these methods for the 'expect' style first and then the 'assert' style as a wrapper)
+(Note: since Chai's API supports only the `expect` style, we implemented these methods for the `expect` style first and then the `assert` style as a wrapper)

 ### Elements